mymedialab/booking/README.md

 BUT then the API consumer would (probably) need to magically tweak the date / time every time it's presented to the end user.

+Doctrine needs a folder for proxy caches.
+We default to our own directory for max compat out of the box, BUT this means doctrine is spamming files all up in your /vendor folder if you install via composer.
+Fix this by injecting a value for doctrineProxyCache in your config.

 ## Projects todos.

 Lots.